bobbylej/doit/README.md

 - `JIRA_HOST` - This is an optional variable that defines the host for the Jira REST API.
 It should be provided in the format: *your-organization.atlassian.net*.
 If you don't provide this value, users will be required to provide their own API Token.

+- `SENTRY_DSN` - This is an optional variable that defines the Sentry DSN for error reporting.
+Providing this allows errors to be reported to Sentry automatically.
+If you don't provide this value, errors will only be logged to the console.

 Make sure to set these environmental variables in your `.env` file before running the project.

 ## Installing and Running MongoDB Locally